 That same day, HBUS Payments Services head Denise Reilly forwarded the Eastwood memorandum to HBUS PCM head Michael Gallagher and HBUS Compliance head Carolyn Wind, with the note: "We need to discuss."
 HBUS records do not indicate whether that discussion took place.
 When asked about this email, Mr. Gallagher told the Subcommittee that he wasn't sure he received Mr. Eastwood's memorandum because he wasn't named on it.
-When shown another email indicating he had discussed the Eastwood memorandum again in December 2003, with the new HBUS AML head, he told the Subcommittee that he did not recall the memorandum, any discussion of it, or taking any action in response to it.
-When Carolyn Wind was asked about the Eastwood memorandum, she told the Subcommittee that HBUS kept "pushing back on U-turns."
+The shown another email indicating he had discussed the Eastwood memorandum again in December 2003, with the new HBUS AML head, he told the Subcommittee that he did not recall the memorandum, any discussion of it, or taking any action in response to it.

-730 11/14/2002 memorandum from HBEU Malcolm Eastwood to HBUS Denise Reilly and HBEU Geoff Armstrong, "Compliance - OFAC Issues in General and Specific to Iran," HSBC OCC 7688824.
+&lt;sup>731 11/14/2002 memorandum from HBEU Malcolm Eastwood to HBUS Denise Reilly and HBEU Geoff Armstrong, "Compliance - OFAC Issues in General and Specific to Iran," HSBC OCC 7688824.
+Id. at 825.

-^{735 11/14/2002} email from HBUS Denise Reilly to HBUS Carolyn Wind and HBUS Michael Gallagher,
+&lt;sup>736 11/14/2002 email from HBUS Denise Reilly to HBUS Carolyn Wind and HBUS Michael Gallagher,

-[&]quot;Compliance - OFAC Issues in General and Specific to Iran," HSBC OCC 7688822-827.
-736 Subcommittee interview of Michael Gallagher (6/13/2012).
+&quot;Compliance - OFAC Issues in General and Specific to Iran," HSBC OCC 7688822-827.

-737 See 12/17/2003 email from HBUS Denise Reilly to HBUS Teresa Pesce, "Compliance - OFAC Issues in General and Specific to Iran," HSBC OCC 3407517-522 ("Attached is the memo that we discussed yesterday in our meeting with Michael Gallagher.").
+&lt;sup>738 See 12/17/2003 email from HBUS Denise Reilly to HBUS Teresa Pesce, "Compliance - OFAC Issues in General and Specific to Iran," HSBC OCC 3407517-522 ("Attached is the memo that we discussed yesterday in our meeting with Michael Gallagher.").